HenriqueSFernandes/grs/README.md

 # Network Chaos Tool

 A programmable chaos engineering tool that targets Docker-based network topologies.
-It injects network faults — latency, packet loss, and more — into running containers at runtime using `tc` (traffic control) via a privileged sidecar, without requiring any special capabilities inside the target containers themselves.
+It injects network faults - latency, packet loss, and more - into running containers at runtime using `tc` (traffic control) via a privileged sidecar, without requiring any special capabilities inside t0he target containers themselves.

 ## Goal

-The end goal is a full-featured chaos engineering platform for Docker networks.
-It will allow users to define fault scenarios (e.g., "break OSPF adjacency," "add 200ms latency + 10% packet loss on an uplink") and run them on demand against containerized infrastructure.
-An observability stack will monitor and record how the network recovers.
+The goal is a full-featured0 chaos engineering platform for Docker networks.
+It allows users to define fault scenarios and run them on demand against containerized infrastructure, with live observability for how the network responds.

-## What Has Been Done So Far

-### Phase 1: Core PoC

-A fully functional Proof of Concept that proves we can manipulate the Linux kernel network parameters of any Docker container to simulate disasters.
+## Features

-- **One-shot privileged sidecar (`chaos-sidecar`)**: Enters the target container's network namespace using `nsenter` to run `tc` commands directly.
+- **Privileged sidecar (`chaos-sidecar`)**: Enters the target container's network namespace using `nsenter` to run `tc` commands directly.
-- **Effect stacking**: Latency and packet loss can be combined into a single composite `tc` rule.
+- **Composite faults**: Latency and packet loss can be combined into a single `tc` rule.
-- **Idempotent recovery**: `--action clear` removes all `tc` rules and restores normal network behavior.
+- **Auto-clear**: Optional duration-based cleanup via `--duration`.
+- **Scenario runner**: Run YAML-defined scenarios with `chaosctl run`.
+- **Live dashboard**: Web UI with live tc metrics and ping measurements via `chaosctl serve`.
 - **Zero victim requirements**: Target containers need **no extra capabilities**, no `iproute2`, and no pre-configuration.

-### Phase 2: Distribution

-The tool is now **pip-installable** and published to PyPI.
-The sidecar image is resolved automatically:

-1. Check local Docker cache for the pinned version.
-2. If missing, try pulling `rickysf/chaos-sidecar:<version>` from Docker Hub.
-3. If the registry is unreachable, fall back to building the sidecar from the bundled `Dockerfile`.
+- **Sidecar image resolution**: Uses local cache, then Docker Hub, then bundled `Dockerfile` fallback.

 ### Supported Faults